By Brad Hicks

 I wonder if Malchus is not unlike me.
 He probably didn’t immediately drop everything and follow Jesus.
 His healing encounter with this alleged condemned heretic likely frightened him and caused him to wonder if what had happened to him was a miracle from God or whether it was trickery from a sorcerer or a devilish power from Beelzebub.
 Malchus, like me, needed followup, teaching in truth, he needed to belong to a community of believers who could help strengthen his faith.

-I also wonder if Malchus was left hard of hearing in his right ear after he was struck by Peter, even though his outer ear was restored; the text doesn’t say that his hearing was or wasn’t restored, or if it was affected at all.
+I also wonder if Malchus was left hard of hearing after he was struck by Peter, even though his outer ear was restored; the text doesn’t say that his hearing was or wasn’t restored, or if it was affected at all.
 All we know for sure is that Malchus tasted the restoration goodness of Jesus and of God’s kingdom come.
 Maybe Malchus’ life was tethered to Christ on the very day he was healed, that, figuratively speaking, his hearing was forever crystal clear.
 In all likelihood, however, my Christian faith experience tells me that I and many like me have tasted in our lives that the Lord is good, but that we often need a louder prophetic voice spoken in our ear before we will truly hear.
 And truly hearing is, consequently, truly believing; and truly believing is obeying the Word we’ve heard.